1133 (5th March)

 1154 (19th December)

-Henry received oaths of loyalty from the barons before being crowned in Westminster Abbey.
+King Henry II received oaths of loyalty from the barons before being crowned in Westminster Abbey.
 Eleanor of Aquitaine was crowned Queen at the same time.

 Henry appointed his close friend, Thomas Becket